dianacoffman/Old_Exploratory_Projects_Performance-Analysis-of-New-Products/README.md

 ## Recommendations 🛠️

-- Adjust Pricing Strategy: Given that Italian dishes, which are priced between $14 and $19, are the most popular, we recommend aligning the prices of other menu categories closer to this range.
-Items like Edamame, currently priced at $5.00, could be priced higher to improve profit margins without significantly affecting customer demand.
-- Enhance Marketing Focus: To capitalize on the strong performance of Italian dishes, we should prioritize marketing campaigns that highlight this category.
-Targeted promotions can drive further engagement and sales within this segment.
+- Pricing Strategy Adjustment: Align the pricing of other categories closer to the Italian dishes' range ($14-$19) to enhance profitability.
+Consider increasing prices on lower-margin items like Edamame to balance margins.
+- Marketing Focus: Invest in marketing campaigns that emphasize Italian dishes due to their popularity and higher average price.
+Highlighting these items could boost overall sales.
-- Boost Sales in Underperforming Categories: Implement promotional strategies, such as special discount days for each category, to increase visibility and sales across all menu offerings.
-If, after six months, categories like Mexican food continue to underperform, consider evaluating the option of removing them from the menu to optimize overall profitability.
+- Promotional Strategies: Implement promotions or special discount days for underperforming categories, such as Mexican food, to increase their visibility and appeal.
+Monitor the impact of these promotions and consider removing low-performing items if necessary.
+- Analyze High-Spend Orders: Review the details of high-spend orders, especially those that include multiple Italian dishes.
+Use these insights to refine your pricing strategies and offer tailored promotions for high-value customers.